celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 ### Verify Executed Release

-After a release executes via Governance, you can use `verify-deployed` again to check that the resulting network state reflects the tagged release candidate indeed:
+After a release executes via Governance, you can use `verify-deployed` again to check that the resulting network state does indeed reflect the tagged release candidate:

 ```bash
 RELEASE="celo-core-contracts-v${N}.rc${X}"